CarltonBags/harbor-lite/workers/README.md

 npm run dev
 ```

-The worker will start on `http://localhost:3001`
+The worker will start on `http://localhost:3001` (local development only)

 ### API Endpoints